Three-Cornered Moon

 Three Cornered Moon is a 1933 American pre-Code comedy film directed by Elliott Nugent, written by Ray Harris and S.K.
 Lauren, and starring Claudette Colbert, Richard Arlen, Mary Boland, and Wallace Ford.
 Based on a 1933 play by Gertrude Tonkonogy Friedberg, the film reached No. 9 in the National Board of Review Awards top-10 films in 1933.
 Film critic Leonard Maltin identifies it as one of the "25 Vintage Movies You Really Shouldn't Miss".
+This film is often mentioned as one of the earliest examples of screwball comedy.

-Premise
+Plot

-Difficulties overtake a well-to-do family in New York when they lose all their money in the Great Crash of 1929.
+Difficulties overtake a well-to-do family in New York when, due to margin calls, they lose all their money in the Great Depression.